 January 29, 2017

-Senior seminar, English 102 research final, final thesis?
+The senior seminar, English 102 research final, final thesis?
 Sound familiar?
-Well these are just a few names given to one of the important papers that you will be asked to do on your road to your degree.
+Well, these are just a few names given to one of the important papers that you will be asked to do on your road to your degree.
 You do not get to not choose to do them, everyone that is in line for a degree, no matter the type, will eventually be required to do a research paper.

 Although it sounds like a paper that you do not look forward to, the research paper can be a fun way to dig into a subject that you plan to study or that you have had a voice about but have not had the chance to write about.

 Making your paper one that is different is the key to a good grade.
 Irrespective of what kind of a classroom you are in — traditional or EdTech — there is a number of factors that characterize a well-written work.
 And if you are lucky to be a modern-class student, the process of assessment can turn out to be even more strict for you, though less-biased.
 So you'd better make use of all the modern technology you have available to dig deep into the subject.

 As for traditional learners, your professors read hundreds of these papers a year, so how do you make your paper unique and stand out from the rest?
 How do you get that extra statement at the end of your paper that your professor writes telling how much they enjoyed reading your paper?

 The main point of a senior paper is to piggy-back off existing research and arguments of published writers.
 Students must have a good idea of the subject they are going to write about.
 They should ask the following questions about the research: